chlorm/kratos/README.md

 cd $HOME/.local/share/kratos && ./install.sh
 ```

+This requires a shell with BASH style array support (i.e. BASH, KSH, ZSH)

 TODO:
 -----

+* Migrate the BASHisms (in the if statements) in dotfiles.sh to be compatible with BASH, ZSH, & KSH (and any other shell that supports BASH like arrays).
+This will allow supporting additional shells.
+	+ migrate if statements
+	+ use sh for shebangs
+	+ add init check to see if executing shell is supported, if not try to find and spawn a compatible shell, else fail
 * Support for updating dotfiles & kratos repos
 * Always exclude symlinking the ~/.bin dir.  symlink contents into dir
 * Add support for config file in dotfiles